-Premature babies are at higher risk of developing an illness because their immune systems aren't as strong and they haven't had as many antibodies passed to them.
+Premature babies are at higher risk of developing an illness because their immune systems are not as strong and they haven't had as many antibodies passed to them.

-As newborn immunity is only temporary, it's important to begin childhood immunisations when your baby is 2 months old.
+As newborn immunity is only temporary, it's important to begin childhood vaccinations when your baby is 2 months old.
 This applies to babies who are either premature or full-term.

 Passive immunity to measles, mumps and rubella can last for up to a year, which is why the MMR vaccine is given just after your baby's first birthday (although there may be some circumstances in which earlier MMR vaccination is recommended).